sav-che/TL-2/Authors/Ellacombe, (Rev.) Henry Nicholson {std. Ellacombe}.md

-> [!cite] BHL link: this entry starts at [page 306](https://www.biodiversitylibrary.org/item/103835#page/316/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 306](https://www.biodiversitylibrary.org/page/33260294) of TL-2 Suppl.
 VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Ellacombe, \[Rev.\] Henry Nicholson (1822-1916), British clergyman very much interested in botany, born 18 Feb 1822 in Bitton (Glos.), BA at Oxford 1844, Rector of Bitton 1850, Hon.
-Canon of Bristol 1880, had a well-known garden and was known in the horticultural world, died 7 Feb 1916 at Bitton. (*Ellacombe*).
+Canon of Bristol 1880, had a well-known garden and was known in the horticultural world, died 7 Feb 1916 at Bitton.
+**Abbreviated name**: *Ellacombe*

 #### Herbarium and types